-Barra contains many of the city’s more pleasant residential districts and condominiums.
+Barra contains many of the city’s more pleasant and modern residential districts and condominiums.
 It has many of the city’s better sports clubs; the city’s exhibition and conference centre, Riocentro; mile after mile of beach; the city’s largest showhouses, including the site for Rock in Rio and the Cidade das Artes; the city’s largest shopping centres, including Latin America’s biggest, Barra Shopping; the city’s most modern movie houses; the city’s theme and water parks; and many of the largest and best stocked supermarkets.
 Barra is also home to what was the Olympic village and many of the 2016 Olympic activities took place in the region, including the golf.

 The selection of restaurants and bars on offer in Barra improves year on year, and thanks to the Olympics and the opening of new hotels by Hilton, Grand Hyatt and Windsor, the selection of good, modern hotels and apart hotels is on the increase.